pilotak/docker-lirc-watcher/README.md

 # LIRC watcher
 ![Docker Build](https://github.com/pilotak/docker-lirc-watcher/workflows/docker%20build/badge.svg) ![Docker Pulls](https://img.shields.io/docker/pulls/pilotak/lirc-watcher) ![Docker Size](https://img.shields.io/docker/image-size/pilotak/lirc-watcher?color=orange)

 Docker container that listens to LIRC daemon (running on the host) and sends received codes over MQTT with added benefit of short and long putton press.
+It can also send IR remote keys through lirc by publishing to MQTT topics.

 **LIRC must be install on the host system**.
 Following examples have been tested below but should work on other platforms with adjustments too.